Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

 os.environ.setdefault("MONGO_DBNAME")
 os.environ.setdefault('DBUG','1')
 ```
-- It's important to note that you need to change each of these environmental variables of you your owns ones.
+- It's important to note that you need to change each of these environmental variables for your own ones.

-- To run the app you can type the below.
+- To run the app, you can type the below.

 ```
 python3 app.py